ComScore

 Now here is a straight-leg jean that really delivers on all fronts.
 It’s fitted throughout, though less so than the Cynthia fit, with some room at the thighs and bum (without looking ill-fitting or unintentional in the slightest).
 Made from 100 percent organically grown cotton, the non-stretch denim never felt too rigid to the point of discomfort.
 In fact, I found that these tend to give a little with wear.

 Remember my inseam woes?
 Abby to the rescue!
 Who knew that one extra inch in the inseam could work such wonders, elongating my legs independent of the shoes I was wearing—sneakers, high heels, flats, who cares?!
 If I’m being extra picky, I’d even go so far as to wish for another inch.
-Unlike the Cynthia jeans, Reformation’s Abby high-rise straight jeans (a newish style released by the brand a few months ago) are currently available in one length, so they might sit cropped or long whether you’re tall or petite.
+Unlike the Cynthia jeans, Reformation’s Abby high-rise straight jeans are currently available in one length, so they might sit cropped or long whether you’re tall or petite.

-Like the Cynthia silhouette, the Abby jeans are available in five washes, so it really comes down to the fit.
-If you know me, then you know I live in sweatpants, so when I find jeans that can make my butt look perky and leg look longer without sacrificing on comfort, I’m sold.
-I’ve come to realize that I prefer a baggier style to a skinner one, so this lax straight-leg felt like it was tailor-made for me.
+Like the Cynthia silhouette, the Abby jeans are available in a few washes (four), so it really comes down to the fit.
+When I find jeans that can make my butt look perky and legs look longer without sacrificing on comfort, I’m sold—I’ve come to realize that I prefer a baggier style to a skinner one, so this relaxed straight-leg felt like it was tailor-made for me.
 Best of all?
-The light wash wasn’t see-through at all if I wore nude or light underwear.
 They even held up well in the washing machine, too.

 Reformation’s Cynthia vs. Abby Straight-Leg Jeans Final Notes